 - Feeding the ducks as part of a walk is popular especially if you have younger children all year round and it doesn’t just need to be a summer activity.
 Click here to discover some great places to feed the ducks in Berkshire.

 - Why not sit outside at home and enjoy a hot chocolate and marshmallows in the garden or head out for a walk and treat the family to a hot chocolate during your walk.

 - Run through the fallen Autumn leaves.

-- Play in the park.
+- Play in the park – click here to view lots of fantastic parks in Berkshire.
 Just because it’s no longer summer doesn’t mean that you can’t take the kids to the park.
 Just make sure they are wrapped up warm.

 - Hunt for bugs.

 - Discover a new family friendly walk.
-Take a look at these walks for inspiration, click here.
-(Follow government Covid-19 guidance r.e. exercise and travel.)
+Take a look at these tried and tested family walks for inspiration – click here.

 - Collect some fallen leaves and make some leaf rubbing pictures.

 - Do a leaf colour hunt with the fallen leaves from the trees – there are lots of different coloured leaves to find during autumn.

 There are several different ways in which you can follow Berkshire Mummies, here’s how;

 Join the Mailing List.

 Click here to view the Berkshire Mummies disclaimer.
 Make sure you supervise all activities and that they are age appropriate.
 Please observe government guidance with regards to Covid-19, especially with regards to travel and exercise.